You may notice a few changes or experience minor issues while we transition to our new website – please contact our team if you need any help.

 While video-based therapy is generally more effective than phone calls for autistic clients, adapting video session protocols to respect client preferences is crucial.
 For example, some clients may prefer not to show their faces on screen or feel more comfortable engaging from a secure location, such as lying in bed.
 Such preferences can be linked to sensory needs and comfort, which are particularly relevant for neurodivergent individuals.

-In Practice: Encourage clients to communicate their preferences, whether turning off their video feed or choosing a comfortable setting for their session.
+Encourage clients to communicate their preferences, whether turning off their video feed or choosing a comfortable setting for their session.
 Recognising and supporting these choices encourages trust and enables clients to fully engage in therapy without compromising comfort.

 Understanding the “Disinhibition Effect” in Online Therapy